seattletimes/police-killings/src/story.md

 The Times also determined that a disproportionate number of the 212 deaths were African Americans &mdash; a troubling finding as the nation wrestles with a spate of police encounters that have led to the deaths of unarmed African Americans, spawning the "[Black Lives Matter](http://blacklivesmatter.com/)" movement.

 Prosecutors from the state's 39 counties, some concerned about the justifiable police homicide statute, will discuss whether to have the law changed at an Oct.
-1 public meeting of the Washington Prosecuting Attorneys Association.
+1 public meeting of the Washington Association of Prosecuting Attorneys.

 ## By the numbers